tendermint/tendermint/docs/architecture/adr-083-out-of-band-sync.md

 ## Context

-Whenever Tendermint begins, it initiates a handshake with the application via `Info` to gauge version compatibility and recieve the last height and app hash of the application.
+Whenever Tendermint begins, it initiates a handshake with the application via `Info` to gauge version compatibility and receive the last height and app hash of the application.
 Tendermint then begins a replay protocol which aims to sync the heights of Tendermint's state and block store and the application's current height.

 When initially designed, one invariant was that the applications current height should never exceed Tendermint's height.
 The protocol would error and the node would shut down if this were to happen.
 It seemed